dthigpen/dtcraft-datapacks/raycast/README.md

 # Raycast

 A utility datapack used for performing raycasts with configurable parameters.

+## Installation

+1. Navigate to the Releases tab and download the latest `.zip` for this datapack.
+2. Place this datapack in your world's datapacks folder.
+3. Add `dt.raycast:load` before your datapack's load function in the Lantern Load `load.json` tag at `your_pack/data/load/tags/functions/load.json`.

 ## Usage

 Open a `.mcfunction` file in your datapack where you want to perform a raycast.

 ```mcfunction
 # your_funct.mcfunction